 EDP Finance B.V. has very low appetite to exchange-rate risk.
-The Company is exposed to exchange rate risk through its debt denominated in US Dollars (USD), British Pounds (GBP) and until June 2019 it had exposure to Japanese Yen (JPY).
-The Group's objective is to maintain a matched position between assets and liabilities in each currency in order to mitigate balance sheet exposure to foreign exchange risks.
+The Company is exposed to exchange rate risk through its debt denominated in US Dollars (USD), British Pounds (GBP) and Japanese Yen (JPY).
+The Group's objective is to maintain a matched position between assets and liabilities in each currency un order to mitigate balance sheet exposure to foreign exchange risks.
 Any residual exposure is closely monitored and hedged with derivatives instruments, hence not generating relevant net exchange gains nor losses.
 The amounts recorded in the P&L on exchange gains or losses are off-set by exchange gains or losses recorded in other P&L captions due to the different natures of the items denominated in foreign currencies.
 Currently, the exposure to EUR/USD exchange rate risk results essentially from the USD debt issued to hedge the EDP Group investments in the USA.
 EDP Finance B.V. issued USD loans and debt securities (bonds) as well as executed foreign exchange derivative financial instruments that convert the debt issued in currencies such as EUR into USD, with the objective of mitigating the exchange rate risk related to the intercompany loans granted to finance the USD assets of the EDP Group.
-The exchange rate risk on the GBP and JPY bonds issued under the Medium-Term Notes Program has also been hedged as from their issuing date.
+The exchange rate risk on the GBP and JPY bonds issued under the Medium Term Notes Program has also been hedged as from their issuing date.

 Under the aforementioned service agreement, the Financial Department of EDP - Energias de Portugal, S.A. manages EDP Finance B.V. 's exchange rate risk exposure resulting from foreign currency funding, seeking to mitigate the impact of exchange rate fluctuations on the financial costs of the Company through exchange rate derivative financial instruments.
+Such instruments and structures have critical terms similar to those of the hedged asset or liability.
 The operations are revalued and monitored throughout their lives and, periodically, their effectiveness in controlling and hedging the risk that gave rise to them is duly assessed.